cognitivegears/asciiquarium_redux/docs/CONFIGURATION.md

 Notes

-- Fish prefer food flakes; when very hungry and no food is available, larger fish may eat strictly smaller fish.
+- Fish prefer food flakes; when they are very hungry and no food is available, larger fish may eat strictly smaller fish.
 A brief splat effect appears and prey are respawned to keep populations healthy.

 ## Command-Line Overrides